Some donkeys make great companions for horses.*

 Similarly, horses generally prefer the company of other horses regardless of the fact that a donkey is cheaper to buy, feed, medicate and house.
 So, if the companion is for the horse-consider the horse’s preference.

 Some donkeys have only known life with a horse or have no significant attraction to other donkeys.
 Those donkeys seem to live comfortably, happily and in good health with a horse.
+In those cases, we will adopt the donkey out without another burro buddy.

 Miniature mules and hinnys make particularly good horse companions.